Tyne and Wear Metro: Branding and identity

-The Tyne and Wear Metro has a distinctive design and corporate identity, initially developed to distinguish itself from the antiquated rail system it replaced in the 1980s, as well as to match the livery of the buses operated by the Tyne and Wear Passenger Transport Executive, prior to deregulation in 1986.
+The Tyne and Wear Metro has a distinctive design and corporate identity, initially developed to distinguish itself from the antiquated rail system it replaced in the 1980s, as well as to match the livery of the buses operated by the Tyne and Wear Passenger Transport Executive, prior to bus deregulation in 1986.
 The Calvert typeface was designed by Margaret Calvert and first used on the Metro; it is used extensively throughout the system, including on the distinctive black M logo on a yellow background.
 The logo is used to denote the Metro, and is featured on cube signs at station entrances, as well as on board trains, and on station signage.

 After the branding identity of the Metro became inconsistent and confused in the late 1990s and early 2000s, Nexus employed a local design agency, Gardiner Richardson, to help the organisation to revive the brand.
 During 2009, as part of the Metro: All Change programme, re-branding began to take place.
 Re-branding saw an emphasis placed on the Calvert typeface on lettering, signage and maps.
 It also saw the introduction of a simplified colour scheme of black, white, grey and yellow, to be used on refurbished stations, signage and trains.
 In 2009, Haymarket was the first station to be refurbished, using the new corporate branding and colour scheme.